shubhe25p/lammps/README.md

 The reference time was determined by running the reference problem on 1024 Perlmutter GPU-nodes and is marked by a *.
-The projected walltime for the target problem on the target system must not exceed this value.
+The projected BenchmarkTime for the target problem on the target system must not exceed this value.

 ## 3.3 Reporting

-Benchmark results should include projections of the LAMMPS_walltime for the target problem size The hardware configuration
+Benchmark results should include projections of the BenchmarkTime for the target problem size The hardware configuration
 (i.e. the number of elements from each pool of computational resources) needed to achieve the estimated timings must also be provided.